Linazk/computational_neuroscience_exercises/README.md

 # computational_neuroscience_exercises
-Workshops for the Mind Brain and Models module
-Grade achieved: 87%
+Workshops for the Mind Brain and Models module. /n Grade achieved: 87%